reduxjs/redux/docs/tutorials/quick-start/quick-start-part-1.md

 The counter app has already been set up to let us watch what happens inside as we use it.

-Try right-clicking inside the app preview in your browser, and choose "Inspect" from the menu to open up your browser's DevTools.
+Open up your browser's DevTools.
 Then, choose the "Redux" tab in the DevTools, and click the "State" button in the upper-right toolbar.
 You should see something that looks like this:

 ![Redux DevTools: initial app state](/img/tutorials/quickstart-devtools-initial.png)